View courses in

 This course explores how the law deals with the products of creative activity.
 The range of subject matter is large, embracing things as different as mechanical inventions and melodies; baubles and boat designs; catalogues, computers and cartoons.
 Among the areas of potential coverage are federal copyright law, federal trademark law, state law theories of unfair competition, trade secret law, patent law, state rights of publicity, and misappropriation.
 Also considered will be whether federal law should preempt the efforts of state judges and legislatures to regulate intellectual products.

-LAW JD 858: International Trade Regulation (S)
+LAW JD 858: International Trade Regulation: A Transatlantic Perspective (S)

 LAW JD 859: Immigrants' Rights and Human Trafficking Clinic: Fieldwork (C)